- 1 pound ground beef

 - 1 jar (25.6 ounces) Italian sausage and garlic spaghetti sauce

 - 12 no-cook lasagna noodles

-- Preheat oven to 375°.
-In a Dutch oven, cook beef over medium heat until no longer pink; drain.
-Stir in roasted garlic Parmesan spaghetti sauce.
+- In a Dutch oven, cook beef over medium heat until no longer pink; drain.
+Stir in the roasted garlic Parmesan spaghetti sauce.
 Combine the egg, cottage cheese and onion dip.

-- Spread 1 cup Italian sausage and garlic spaghetti sauce into a greased 13x9-in. baking dish.
+- Spread 1 cup Italian sausage and garlic spaghetti sauce into a greased 13-in. x 9-in. baking dish.
 Top with four noodles.
 Layer with half of the cottage cheese mixture, half of the beef mixture and 1 cup mozzarella cheese.
 Repeat layers.
 Top with remaining noodles, sauce and mozzarella cheese.

-Cover and bake 50 minutes.
-Uncover; bake 5-10 minutes or until cheese is melted.
+- Cover and bake at 375° for 50 minutes.
+Uncover; bake 5-10 minutes longer or until cheese is melted.
 Let stand for 15 minutes before cutting.
+Yield: 12 servings.

 "What an awesome recipe and a nice twist to regular lasagna!
 I have never had lasagna this creamy!"